Munster, Indiana: Centennial Village

 One of Munster's newest redevelopment projects is the area immediately surrounding the former Munster Steel site, located to the north of the town's Centennial Park.
 The area, named "Centennial Village," will be a mixed-use transit-oriented development that will feature both retail and multi-unit residential housing once it is completed.
 The Calumet Avenue grade separation has been planned since the early 1940s, with Henry Ford leading the change.
 However, American involvement in World War II and the creation of the federal highway system stopped these plans until the present day.

 The project will be completed in two phases; it is part of the larger 45th Avenue/Calumet Avenue underpass and realignment project in which Phase 1 includes extending 45th Avenue east into the Centennial Village development with two new stoplights and creating an underpass under the Canadian National railroad tracks to align with 45th at Columbia Avenue.
 Meanwhile, Phase 2 includes creating an underpass at Calumet Avenue.
 So far, Phase 1 has been completed.

 Transportation

 The commercial airport closest to Munster is the Gary/Chicago International Airport in Gary, but most Munster residents and visitors travel from Chicago's O'Hare International Airport or the Chicago Midway International Airport.
 Lansing Municipal Airport, located immediately west of Munster in Lansing, Illinois, serves the area's general aviation market.

 Munster lies just south of the Borman Expressway (I-80/94).
-Calumet Avenue is a major North-South artery in the town, and becomes U.S. Route 41 just north of the Borman.
+Calumet Avenue is a major north–south artery in the town, and becomes U.S. Route 41 just north of the Borman.
 Interstate 65, the Indiana Toll Road, and U.S. Routes 12, 20, and 30 are within a 20 mi radius.

+Munster will be the site of two stations on the new West Lake Corridor, an extension of the South Shore Line, a commuter rail train running from Downtown Chicago into northern Indiana.
+The line is expected to open in late 2025.